Skip to Content

 A drawing activity that teaches participants how to draw certain Disney characters.

-The theater itself is comparable to a large rectangular warehouse and is surrounded by floor to ceiling screens that are illuminated with projection technology.
+The theater itself is comparable to a large rectangular warehouse and is surrounded by floor-to-ceiling screens that are illuminated with projection technology.

 While there are pillars throughout the space, they are coated in mirrors so as to not disrupt the immersive experience.